 This article is about the Form Editor in the GoFormz web interface.
 To learn about the mobile app Form Editor, click here.

-The form will be displayed in the center of your screen, with toolbars at the top and left side.
+The form will be displayed in the center of your screen, with toolbars at the top of the page.
 The editor has two basic modes:

 To edit a field, simply click on it.
 Depending on the field, you will either see a cursor prompting you to start typing, or a control prompting you to select or enter data (e.g. a dropdown, date selector, signature field, etc.).
 See here for more on form fields.

-The Form Editor’s actions are divided between three areas — the header, the sidebar, and the footer.
+The Form Editor’s actions are divided between two areas — the header and the footer.
 We review each of these sections below.
 The available actions are slightly different depending on editor mode and form status, and we annotate these differences below in parentheses.

 Note that some actions may be unavailable to you, based on your permission levels.

 The editor’s header contains the form name and last updated timestamp of the current form.
 It also contains the most frequently used form actions.
 The following buttons are available: